dpiponi/Stellarator/README.md

 -------
 1. The primary source of information was http://web.atari.org/stellaes.pdf
 2. This was a great secondary source with subtle details: http://www.atarihq.com/danb/files/TIA_HW_Notes.txt
+3. I've used Stella as my reference "hardware".
+I've had tiny peeks at Stella's source but I don't want to do that too much as it removes some of the fun :-) (http://stella.sourceforge.net)

 Playable Games
 --------------